jonpetersen/shch/site/content/tours/_index.md

 main:
   heading: Fly up the hills
   description: >
-    The area we'll be cycling in is hilly, but on an electric mountain bikes you'll get up even the steepest ascent without a sweat (unless you want to sweat, the amount of work you let the engine do is up to you).
+    The area we'll be cycling in is hilly, but on an electric mountain bike you'll get up even the steepest ascent without a sweat (unless you want to sweat, the amount of work you let the engine do is up to you).
 Electric bikes are a great way to allow a group of people with differing fitness levels to cycle together.
   image1:
     alt: Electric Bike
     image: /img/134111_light.jpg
 pricing:
   heading: The Tours
   description: >-
     We offer a number of different electric bike tours.
 Our Morning and Evening tours start and finish at The Merry Harriers pub.
-The Picnic tours can star and finish anywhere in the local vicinity (for example at Witley train station, at Hambledon Village Shop or at your Hotel/B&B).
+The Picnic tours can start and finish anywhere in the local vicinity (for example at Witley train station, at Hambledon Village Shop or at your Hotel/B&B).
 All prices are per person.
   plans:
     - description: Leaves the pub at 10am returning at 1.30pm for a pub lunch
       items:
         - 3.5 hours (around 25 miles) of mostly off-road cycling
-        - A coffee break
+        - A coffee break (not included)
         - Lunch at The Merry Harriers (included)
       plan: Morning Tour
       price: '70'
     - description: Leaves the pub at 4pm returning at 7:30pm
       items:
         - 3.5 hours (around 25 miles) of mostly off-road cycling
-        - A pub or tea shop stop
+        - A pub or tea shop stop (not included)
       plan: Evening Tour
       price: '50'
     - description: Starts at 11am returning at 3:30pm